ivoire/Artifactorial/README.md

     curl -F 'path=@path_to_the_file.ext' http://example.com/artifacts/pub/

-To upload a file into the directory */home/debian* owned by the user *debian*, run:
+To upload a file into the directory */home/debian* owned by the user *debian*, you should provide a token as a proof of your identity:

     curl -F 'path=@debian-sid.iso' -F 'token=123456789' http://example.com/artifacts/home/debian/